T. J. Yates: Houston Texans

 On February 5, 2019, Yates was hired as an offensive assistant by the Texans to replace Wes Welker.

 After the 2019 NFL season, Yates was promoted to assistant quarterbacks coach.

 Atlanta Falcons

 On January 30, 2021, Yates was hired as a passing game specialist by the Atlanta Falcons.
 On March 22, 2022, he became the team's wide receivers coach.

-On January 29, 2024, he became the team's quarterbacks coach.

-On February 13, 2025, he became the team's passing game coordinator.
+On January 29, 2024, the Falcons promoted Yates to become the team's quarterbacks coach.
+On February 13, 2025, he was again promoted, becoming the team's passing game coordinator.
+Following the firing of Ike Hilliard on September 22, Yates assumed wide receiver coaching duties, in addition to his role as passing game coordinator.

+Tampa Bay Buccaneers

+On February 2, 2026, Yates was hired by the Tampa Bay Buccaneers to serve as the team's passing game coordinator.